l-modular representations of p-adic groups SLn(F): maximal simple k-types: Acknowledgement

 \section{Acknowledgement}

 The first part of this article is based on my PhD thesis.
-I would like to thank my advisors Anne-Marie Aubert for her suggestions of the project, and Michel Gros for his support during the writing of my thesis.
-I thank Vincent S\'echerre for his helpful suggestions of improvements.
-I thank Guy Henniart and Marie-France Vign\'eras for their interests in the property of intertwining implies conjugacy.
-I thank Guy Henniart for his suggestion on considering simple characters of $\rM'$.
+I would like to thank my advisors Anne-Marie Aubert for her patience and her suggestions of the project, and Michel Gros for his support during the writing of my thesis.
+I thank Vincent S\'echerre for his helpful suggestions of improvements for the early version of this article.
+I thank Guy Henniart and Marie-France Vign\'eras for their interests in the property of weakly intertwining implying conjugacy.
+I thank Guy Henniart for his suggestion on considering simple $k$-characters of $\rM'$.
+I thank Alberto Mínguez for his interest on Example \ref{ex a37}.